 This fibrous, soluble fiber comes from seed husks and they help to soften and bulk up your stool to smooth its transition through your body.
 Start by adding 1 teaspoon per day to your drink, smoothie, or just have it with plain water.

 The perineum is the area between your anus and your genitals.
 In the final trimester of pregnancy, women are encouraged to massage their perineum to make it healthier and supplier in readiness to stretch during childbirth.
 Now research from the University of California has shown that when people with constipation apply gentle external pressure or massage to the area this can help trigger a bowel movement.

-Postures such as child’s pose, plough pose, butterfly pose and sitting with a half-spinal twist, can help stimulate movement in your bowel and relieve excess spasm and wind.
+Postures such as child’s pose, plow pose, butterfly pose and sitting with a half-spinal twist, can help stimulate movement in your bowel and relieve excess spasm and wind.